WHO Chief Heads to Congo as Ebola Outbreak Strains Response

 Why this matters

-When the head of the WHO personally visits an outbreak zone, it usually means the situation is being treated as very serious internationally.
+When the head of the World Health Organization personally visits an outbreak zone, it is usually a sign that the situation is being treated as a serious international concern.

-The outbreak was becoming harder to manage because healthcare workers were struggling to contain cases fast enough, especially in areas with limited medical infrastructure.
+The outbreak was becoming harder to manage because response teams were facing logistical challenges and healthcare systems were struggling to keep pace with new cases.